Open double quoteOpen double quote

 Intensive Workshops and Design Hackathons

 Discover the new and niche without committing to a full course, thanks to rotating workshops on trending topics taught by professional guests.
-Students have enhanced their knowledge of data-driven marketing, advanced Figma, physical computing, game design, code for interactive webpages, generative design, hand-lettering for signs, and more, with new workshops introduced each semester to reflect this dynamic industry.
+Students have enhanced their knowledge of data-driven marketing, advertising pitch decks and promo videos, advanced Figma, physical computing, game design, code for interactive webpages, generative design, hand-lettering for signs, and more, with new workshops introduced each semester to reflect this dynamic industry.

 Expert Faculty and Guest Lecturers